Housing in Germany: What You Need to Know

 - Never pour or shake anything from windows or balconies.
 Make sure flowerpots or boxes on windows or balconies are secure and that watering them doesn't create a nuisance to neighbors below.

 There are several approaches to finding a place to live in Germany.
 The first and probably quickest is through an Immobilienhändler, a real estate agent.
-The drawback to this method is the high cost: these firms usually charge between two and three months' rent for the place they find you.
+A drawback to this method is the high cost: these firms are allowed by law to charge two months’ basic rent (plus sales tax) for the place they find you.
 Their fee is completely separate from the deposit you'll have to pay the landlord, which will amount to another two to three months' rent, not including the first month's rent.

 Another method of finding a place is through the newspaper.
 The drawback to this is that a good place may well be snapped up before your call gets through.
 There also may be a language problem.
 (See box).